 Research areas: International Relations, Philosophy, Social Theory

 Having obtained a PhD from the University of Aberystwyth, I joined the Department of War Studies at King's as an Assistant Professor in 2007.
 Currently I am a senior visiting fellow, working on projects that explore the problem of anarchy, as well as the connection between practice theory and the normative structure of the international realm.
 Although formally educated in political theory and international relations, my research engages broader questions in philosophy and social theory.
-These include:

 (1) International relations theory